Skip to content

 A Series C+ company with predictable engineering throughput at high volume can absorb the management overhead and benefit from the per-hour cost difference.
 The setup cost amortizes across years.

-Three founder situations where European boutique wins.
+Three founder situations where a senior studio wins.

 1. New product build with a deadline.